jose-vs/Loocate-Old/README.md

 Once a destination has been selected you are able to change the mode of transport to that destination.

-This can been done by pressing either the 'car', 'walking' or 'cycling' icon located top right of the map.
+This can be done by pressing either the 'car', 'walking' or 'cycling' icon located top right of the map.
 This will provided the fastest route based off that mode of transportation.

 ## Reviews

 To leave reviews on a toilet you must be logged into a valid Loocate account.

-If you are logged into a Looacte account you can leave a review on a toilet by scolling to the bottom of the pop-up card for a selected toilet and typing a review and then pressing 'Submit review'.
+If you are logged into a Looacte account you can leave a review on a toilet by scrolling to the bottom of the pop-up card for a selected toilet and typing a review and then pressing 'Submit review'.

 You are able to edit these reviews by pressing the pencil icon on your review (you can only do this on your own reviews).